nicdupuis/IFT4100_TP3/ift-4100-lottery-dapp/README.md

 npm install
 ```

-2. Set the owner variable in Lottery.sol to a public key of your choice.
+2. Set the `CONTRACT_OWNER` constant in `backend/contracts/Lottery.sol` (in the constructor) to a public key of your choice.

+3. Copy the entire file `Lottery.sol` and paste it in [remix.ethereum.org](Remix)

+Compile the contract and click on copy ABI to clipboard.
+Go to `utils/Lottery.json` and replace the old ABI in the file.
+Save the file.

-3. Migrate and deploy the smart contract:
+4. Migrate and deploy the smart contract:

 ```bash
 cd backend